briannesbitt/Carbon/contributing.md

 git rebase origin/master
 ```

-Please add some tests for bug fixes and features (so it will ensure next developments will nto break your code),
+Please add some tests for bug fixes and features (so it will ensure next developments will not break your code),
 then check all is right with phpunit:

-Install PHP if you have'nt yet, then install composer:
+Install PHP if you haven't yet, then install composer:
 https://getcomposer.org/download/

 Update dependencies: